 There are countless miles of stunning coastline that visitors can explore by foot via the Flamborough Heritage Trail.
 There are multiple access points, but we recommend starting at the New Flamborough Lighthouse parking lot and heading north around Selwicks Bay.

 If you prefer to drive, this should still be your first stop.
 Explore the headlands, being sure to visit “The Drinking Dinosaur”, and even access the shoreline of Bridlington Bay.
 Your next stops should be North Landing, followed by Thornwick Bay.
 If the weather is nice and you are a beach-goer, consider South Landing as well.

 While there are some hotels and cottages available on the headland itself, the options are somewhat limited.
-You will find there are more holiday homes and cottages than hotels available in the area and therefore you will have a greater selection of accommodation on AirBnb.
+You will find there are more holiday homes and cottages than hotels available in the area.
+You can check for pricing and availability here.

 EXTEND YOUR YORKSHIRE STAYCATION WITH A TRIP TO YORK: Best Things to Do in York

 🐧 When is the best time to see puffins at Flamborough Head Yorkshire?

 The best time to see the puffins at Flamborough Head is in July.
 Most years, you can start spotting them as early as late April and as late as August.
 However, by August, sightings become extremely rare as the young puffins migrate onward to the North Sea.

 Discover everything you need to know in our comprehensive guide about puffins in Yorkshire.